 It’s a common problem in businesses around the world (with many still searching for the right solution to the issue).
 The autopsy report: teams becoming isolated in their workload, communication breaking down and silos being created.
 This is funny as you bought your Atlassian product under the pretense that tools like Jira will solve all of your problems.
 Let’s examine why communication issues can develop between your helpdesk and the development team?

-One way to do it, if you have two well-established instances of both Jira Software and Jira Service Desk, is to create an Application Link between the two instances.
+One way to do it, if you have two well-established instances of both Jira Software and Jira Service Management, is to create an Application Link between the two instances.
 This will have to be done by someone who has site admin rights on both instances, but it is relatively straight forward.

 - Head to Application Links – quickest way to do this use ‘GG’ on your keyboard and type in Application Links.

-- Then enter the URL of the Jira Service Desk application, and press ‘Create new link’.
+- Then enter the URL of the Jira Service Management application, and press ‘Create new link’.
 Check the box that states you are an Administrator in both instances if you are not then you will need to ask the Administrator of the other instance to set up a link.

 This will create a link that will enable users to quickly switch between the two.
 However, it should be noted that you will essentially still have two separate instances and therefore, anyone who wants access to both will need to have a user account for both – which means that another license will have to be consumed.

-Linking without Jira Service Desk instance
+Linking without Jira Service Management instance

-If you do not have an instance of Jira Service Desk, and just have Jira Software – or vice versa – then you can add the application through Jira.
+If you do not have an instance of Jira Service Management, and just have Jira Software – or vice versa – then you can add the application through Jira.
 Again, you will need to have administrator access.

 - Log in as an administrator